 About the ChurchWe are a growing church that sits on 10 acres of property about 10-12 miles southwest of Kalamazoo, Michigan, not far from Kalamazoo Valley Community College.
 The church has seen consistently growing as much as 25% a year since 2001.
 During this time, the building has been expanded once and the parking lot has been expanded twice.
 The present attendance is between 400-500 people on a Sunday morning and 200-230 people on a Sunday evening.

 The current sanctuary seats approximately 250 people which necessitates two services on Sunday morning.
 On May 29th 2013, the congregation approved the construction of a new building on the existing property with a larger sanctuary that will accommodate 750 people so that we may worship together as one family.
-Texas Township voted and approved the proposed construction on July 30th 2013 and work on the new building is expected to start within the year.
+Texas Township voted and approved the proposed construction on July 30th 2013 and work began on a new church building in the Fall of 2013 and is expected to be completed by the end of 2014.

 The ages, backgrounds, and occupations of those who attend varies.
 All who come into the church love a serious systematic approach to the Scriptures and a non-contemporary form of reverent worship.
 Recently there has been an increase in younger families with children and many are also coming from various denominations.